awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

 ## Configure and launch your landing zone<a name="step-two"></a>

 Before you launch your AWS Control Tower landing zone, determine the most appropriate home Region\.
-For more information, see [Administrative Tips for Landing Zone Setup](best-practices.md#tips-for-admin-setup)\.
+For more information, see [Administrative tips for landing zone setup](tips-for-admin-setup.md)\.

 **Important**
 Changing your home Region after you have deployed your AWS Control Tower landing zone requires the assistance of AWS Support\.
 This practice is not recommended\.